 In the health sector specifically, all identifiable data concerning health, factors influencing health (for example, cultural and socio-economic details) and the history of individuals are sensitive and must be handled with care and professionalism.
 In addition, any data (identifiable or not) that can be voluntarily or involuntarily misused against the interests of patients, potential patients, their family, groups or communities and/or health service providers or other humanitarian organizations and their staff, or put any of them at risk for political reasons, financial gain or any other reasons shall be treated as "highly sensitive" data.
 Even some seemingly non-sensitive data can be highly sensitive in certain contexts (for example, details of cholera outbreaks).
 Finally, the metadata generated as a 'byproduct' of data management can create a distinct set of risks, which should not be overlooked.
 For more information on the risks associated with metadata, see https://www.icrc.org/en/document/digital-trails-could-endanger-people-receiving-humanitarian-aid-icrc-and-privacy

-- non-identifiable data on sensitive topics, including but not limited to: violence related injuries; rape; termination of pregnancy; patients in prisons or detention centers;
+- non-identifiable data on sensitive topics, including but not limited to aggregated and/or anonymized data onviolence related injuries; rape; termination of pregnancy, and; patients in prisons or detention centers;

 - information on the disease in a context where there is an obligation to abide by treatment or other related measures, such as quarantine;

 - non-identifiable data which reveals or implies racial or ethnic origin, political opinions, religious or philosophical beliefs, offences or sex life or preferences.

 Assessing the sensitivity of data requires a clear understanding of the context and the different ways in which data may lead to harm.
 Data Sensitivity Classifications such as this example (from the working draft OCHA Data Responsibility Guidelines) can help humanitarian organizations consistently assess and manage data sensitivity in different environments.